Stop Needs List Emails from Going to Spam

 v=spf1 mx a include:spf.floify.com ~all

-Floify is a Borrower Portal, automating the process of collecting loan documents from your borrowers and emailing milestone loan status updates to real estate agents and borrowers.
+Floify is a Mortgage Point-of-Sale software solution, automating the process of collecting loan documents and applications from your borrowers and emailing milestone loan status updates to real estate agents and borrowers.